orizens/orizens.com/src/pages/blog/2017-10-27-decluttering-angular-components-the-proxy-pattern.md

 This pattern may not solve other problems, however, it does instruct to think [**DRY**](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and organize code in a way that makes sense and intuitive to use and search for.

-This pattern can be similarly used for the &#8220;**Store**" layer - which benefits in not relying on a specific store implementation and also make it easier to test and mock the State layer.
+This pattern can be similarly used for the "**Store**" layer - which benefits in not relying on a specific store implementation and also make it easier to test and mock the State layer.

-I.e, instead of injecting the &#8220;**Store**" and selecting a certain slice using ngrx as in:
+I.e, instead of injecting the "**Store**" and selecting a certain slice using ngrx as in:

 ```typescript
 export class PlaylistProxy {